Crochet chicken hat pattern

 Quick answer

-This crochet chicken hat pattern is a top-down beanie worked in the round with worsted weight yarn (#4) and an I-9 (5.5 mm) hook.
-After the hat is finished, you’ll add simple chicken details—eyes, a beak, and a comb—to complete the look in baby, toddler, child, and adult sizes.
+This crochet chicken hat pattern is a beginner-friendly beanie worked from the top down in the round using worsted weight yarn (#4) and an I-9 (5.5 mm) crochet hook.
+It includes baby, toddler, child, and adult sizes and is finished with simple chicken details like eyes, a beak, and a comb.

 Why you’ll love this pattern